att-comdev/charts/artifactory-ha/README.md

 ## Chart Details
 This chart will do the following:

 * Deploy Artifactory highly available cluster.
-1 primary node and 2 member nodes.
+3 primary nodes.
 * Deploy a PostgreSQL database  **NOTE:** For production grade installations it is recommended to use an external PostgreSQL
 * Deploy an Nginx server